ryangwilson/angular-qti/readme.md

 ##QTI Development Notes

-1. This is for QTI 1.2 (not QTI 2.1)
+1. This is for QTI 1.2 (not QTI 2.1) - so yeah it is using a 12 year spec.
 2. This will not included the full-spec.
-Only what is needed.
+Only what I need.
+3. This isn't going to be useful to anyone except me.

 These are notes as I am developing QTI.